Humpheh/goboy/README.md

 The program has been tested on MacOS and Windows 10, and is likely to work on Linux.
 Building on Windows 10 requires MinGW (I recommend [msys2](http://www.msys2.org/)).

-GoBoy uses pixel for control binding and graphics rendering.
+GoBoy uses the go library [pixel](https://github.com/faiface/pixel) for control binding and graphics rendering.
 This requires the installation of OpenGL.
 Instructions on installing them can be found on the [pixels readme](https://github.com/faiface/pixel#requirements).

 ## Usage
 ```sh